AI-public/Back-to-Basics-ANN-s/README.md

 # Deeper-into-Basics : The CNN Autoencoder

-What's inside a simpleCNN autoencoder, mostly as basis for further work
+Dissection of a simpleCNN autoencoder, mostly as basis for further work

 usually :